Do you take insurance for eyeglasses?

 Do NOT use: Kleenex, paper towels, napkins, toilet paper, terry cloth towels, or the end of your shirt or tie.
 These CAN scratch lenses.

 The micro-fiber touch-up cloths can and should be washed frequently.
 You can just wash them out in the sink and hang them up to dry.
-Avoid using fabric softeners - it causes streaking on the lenses.
+If you put them in a clothes washing machine, it's best to use a lingerie bag so the cloths cannot fly out of the tub and clog the drain line.
+This did happen to a client of ours and involved a costly call to a plumber!
+And again, avoid using fabric softeners - it causes streaking on the lenses.

 Nose pads can be gently scrubbed with an old soft toothbrush and soap to help keep them clean.
 Wiping the pads with some rubbing alcohol on a cloth or cotton swab will clean and rejuvenate the silicone surface.